The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 * Where is the potion?

   * Optimally, we would prefer not to use a potion in the opener but we will have to based on certain fight timings or mechanics.
 I will go more into the potion windows below.
-  * If you need to use a potion, you can use either 3s on pre-pull with <2.47 GCD or use it after Shadow of Death with a GCD >2.47.
+  * If you need to use a potion, you can use either 3s on pre-pull with < 2.47 GCD or use it after Shadow of Death with a GCD > 2.47.
-* Why does my GCD affect where I should weave Arcane Circle ?
+* Why does my GCD affect where I should weave Arcane Circle?

-  * If your GCD is >2.47 you can use Plentiful Harvest two GCD's after early weaving Arcane Circle without clipping your GCD.
+  * If your GCD is > 2.47 you can use Plentiful Harvest two GCD's after early weaving Arcane Circle without clipping your GCD.
 However with a GCD faster than 2.48 you will be clipping Plentiful Harvest which is why you would want to use it one GCD earlier instead.
 * Where is Harvest Moon?

   * Harvest Moon would only replace a 520 potency ability in this opener and would ultimately shift Gluttony further down the timeline, potentially pushing it more quickly out of buff windows.
 Harvest Moon will have a better space in a future buff window, or for a disengage.
 * Why am I starting with Harpe?

   * Harpe has a 1.3s cast time and a small damage delay time.
 You can start casting Harpe at 2s and have it go off around the time a fight starts.
-The remaining 1.1-.1.2s- seconds will cover the fact that you have to run (or Ingress) to the boss in order to start meleeing.
+The remaining 1.1-.1.2 seconds will cover the fact that you have to run (or Ingress) to the boss in order to start meleeing.
 It is essentially free damage that should never be overlooked.
 * Why would I use this opener?
 There are actually three main reasons you would consider using this opener:

   * Better Gluttony alignment.
 Because it uses Gluttony so early it could net you an extra or more favorable use.
-Endwalkers first two EX trials both see unique cases of this.
+Endwalker's first two Extreme trials both see unique cases of this.
 Such as the first trial allowing you to secure an Extra Harvest Moon in the first or the second EX who jumps at around the time Gluttony comes off CD.
   * Prevent Plentiful Harvest from clipping.
 This is your best option to ensure that you can Plentiful Harvest with no clip at higher skillspeed or ping.
   * * When using this opener you have a few options for the two minute burst window.
 If you still need to maintain Gluttony on cooldown you can do a Shroud > Gluttony > Shroud burst window which is detailed below in the Gluttony Split section below.
     * You can also enter into a Double or Triple Enshroud window, this will push back Gluttony to the later time slot but this may be useful if later on in a fight if the aim was to get Gluttony earlier in a phase.
 You enter this burst sequence at any two minute marker of the fight.